-GRNN and Fuzzy Logic
+2. GRNN and Fuzzy Logic

-AI is the science of creating intelligent machines by using computers and through the understanding of human or animal intelligence, and finally achieving the mechanism of AI at the level of human intelligence.
-AI solves complex and challenging problems through analytical and logical methods.
+AI is the science of creating intelligent machines by using computers and through the understanding of human or animal intelligence and finally achieving the mechanism of AI at the level of human intelligence.
+AI is utilized to solve complex and difficult problems in terms of analytical and logical methods.
 Comparing AI with human intelligence, humans can observe and analyze issues to make judgments and decisions, while AI is based on rules and procedures already defined in the computer.
 AI techniques were introduced for those problems that could not be easily solved by functional programming or mathematical methods.
-The most famous AI branches include [1] artificial neural networks, support vector machines, fuzzy logic, genetic algorithms, hybrid intelligent systems, particle swarm algorithms, and case-based reasoning.
+The most famous AI branches include [1]: artificial neural networks, support vector machines, fuzzy logic, genetic algorithms, hybrid intelligent systems, particle swarm algorithms, and case-based reasoning.

 The ANNs are derived from the biological neural network.
-Each ANN consists of units called "neurons."
+Each ANN consists of units called "neurons".
 Each simple network includes an input layer, a hidden layer, and an output layer.
-The input layer receives signals from the outside environment (or other neurons).
-The hidden layer gathers and processes the input signals and transmits them to the output layer.
+The input layer receives signals from the outside environment (or from other neurons).
+The hidden layer gathers and processes the input signals and transmits them out through the output layer.
 Each ANN goes through the stages of training, testing, and implementation.
 In terms of performance, the ANN has various methods, including the commonly used multi-layer perceptron (MLP) network with back-propagation (BP) algorithm and radial basis function (RBF) neural networks [17-19].
 Fig. 1 shows a radial network with R inputs.
-Radial networks require more neurons than BP networks, but these networks are designed when training BP networks is time-consuming.
-Besides, these networks perform better with more input vectors [19].
+Radial networks require more neurons than BP networks, but these networks are designed when the training of BP networks is time-consuming.
+Besides, these networks have better performance when there are more input vectors [19].

-Fig. 1.
-Neuron model of radial neural network [19]
+Fig. 1 Neuron model of radial neural network [19]

-GRNN is a normalized radial network with one hidden neuron for each training unit.
+GRNN can be considered a normalized radial network that has one hidden neuron for each training unit.
 This network is a single-pass learning algorithm with a parallel structure that was invented in 1990 and can produce continuous outputs.
-These networks are based on the probability density function, and one of their prominent features is the fast training time and modeling of nonlinear functions.
+These networks are based on the probability density function and one of its prominent features is the fast training time and modeling of nonlinear functions.
 Even with scattered data in a multi-dimensional measurement space, this network provides smooth changes from observational data to other data.
-The algorithmic form of this network can be utilized for any regression problems where there are no assumptions concerning the linearity of the regression.
+The algorithm form of this network can be utilized for any regression problems where there are no assumptions concerning the linearity of the regression.
 This network does not possess the parameters of the BP network but instead possesses a "smooth factor" whose optimal value is obtained by trial and error [17, 19].